2024 Fall Courses

 1. WHSC Level 1 Basic Occupational Health and Safety Awareness (no prerequisite)

-2. WHSC Level 2 Law Provincial (WHSC Level 1 is a prerequisite)
+2. WHSC Level 2 Committees Provincial

 3. Prevention Link - ODRT WSIB Level 1 &2 (no prerequisite)